 A GNSS receiver determines day and night configuration using an available input for control and override for the default sensor.

 GNSS option with an AtoN that is already being used for synchronisation will not have additional power consumption for switching on and off.
-However, adding GNSS for input control and override will increase power consumption, depending on manufacturer and model, ranging approximately 1-4 watts per day.
+However, adding GNSS for input control and override will increase power consumption, depending on manufacturer and model, ranging approximately 1-4 Wh per day.

 Cellular messages may be used for switching, data reporting and alarm transmission.
 Power consumption varies dependent on frequency of switching, reporting schedule, and alarm reporting.
-Generally, power consumption will be 2 or more watts per day.
+Generally, power consumption will be 2 or more Wh per day.

 Radio and satellite links are also an option, but typically have a significant increase in power consumption.
 This would require adding additional solar panels, batteries, or other power sources depending on the design and application of the AtoN.
 This option is not recommended on buoys or locations with a limited surface area for expansion.